 Triggers can vary from a rainy day to an impactful event such as a loss in the family or moving to a new location.
 Creating awareness of the return of “depression”, is just the start.
 Next, is to put on your gloves and start challenging the symptoms of depression.

 Create a giant bucket list of tools aimed to overcome depression symptoms.
 Tools can be the following coping skill:

 How to find motivation while taking on depression?

 Finding motivation can be difficult if the task is associated to an extrinsic factor(s) versus intrinsic one.
 I like the idea of creating systems.
 For instance, having a system focused on completing assignments in a manner that is.:

 - Has a support network system

-Systems that are organized and properly structured allow a person to have the peace of mind to follow direction without feeling overwhelmed or consumed with multitasking.
+Systems that are organized and properly structured allow a person to have the peace of mind to follow directions without feeling overwhelmed or consumed with multitasking.
 A simple example of this would be to organize the tasks for school projects using a calendar on your phone and utilizing the reminder setting to increase the likelihood of engaging in the task.

-When a person associates positive value to a task, they are often more willing to engage in the task and effectively complete it.
+When a person associates a positive value to a task, they are often more willing to engage in the task and effectively complete it.
 Teens can work to increase value per specific task as a goal to improve success.

 I personally, love spending time writing while not so much enjoying the task of cycling.
 To promote value, I utilize my current and future wellness.
 Meaning that if I complete either task, I will grow healthier.
 This aids my principle of value.
 Lastly, having a support system can go a very long way.
 I have a peer that I go running with.
 It’s fair to say that without the support of my peer, I may be less inclined to engage in the task.
 Having someone to help can truly go a long way.